Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Steps for Transition

-- Assess Existing Infrastructure: Review current plumbing systems to determine if they can accommodate submeters or if upgrades are required.
-Older properties may need retrofitting, which should be factored into costs.
+- Assess Existing Infrastructure: Review current plumbing systems to determine whether they can accommodate submeters or require upgrades.
+Older properties may need retrofitting, which should be factored into project costs.

-- Gather Homeowner Input and Approvals: Engage residents early to explain the benefits of submetering.
-Transparent communication can prevent resistance and ensure the community is aligned.
+- Gather Homeowner Input and Approvals: Engage residents early to explain the rationale and benefits of submetering.
+Clear communication helps reduce resistance and keeps the community aligned.

-- Budget for Installation Costs: Costs vary depending on property size, meter type, and local labor rates.
-HOAs should explore financing options, phased rollouts, or utility rebates to offset expenses.
+- Budget for Installation Costs: Costs vary based on property size, installation approach, and local labor rates.
+HOAs may consider phased rollouts or explore financing options where available to manage upfront expenses.

 Legal and Regulatory Considerations

 Some states regulate how HOAs can bill residents for water.
-Regulations may cover disclosure requirements, billing practices, and resident rights.
-Boards should review local statutes and consult with legal counsel before making changes.
-In some states, approval from the Public Utility Commission (PUC) may also be required for Water submetering programs.
+These regulations may address disclosure requirements, billing practices, and resident rights.
+Boards should review applicable statutes and consult with legal counsel before making changes to their billing approach.
+In some jurisdictions, approval from state or local utility regulators may be required for water submetering programs.

 Curious about HOA bylaws in the US and how they shape community management?
 Read our complete guide here.